Our Family of Companies

 Children

-Life insurance policyholders typically name a spouse as the primary beneficiary and their children as contingent beneficiaries.
-This way, if the spouse is deceased or unable to receive the benefit, the children will receive it at the time of the policyholder's death.
-For minor children, the policyholder can designate a trustee or set up a trust to receive the benefit on the minor's behalf.
+Life insurance policyholders sometimes name a spouse as the primary beneficiary and their children as contingent beneficiaries.
+If the spouse is deceased or cannot receive it, the children will receive it when the insured dies.
+For minor children, the policyholder can designate a custodian under the Uniform Transfers to Minors Act (UTMA) or to a trustee or set up a trust to receive the benefit on the minor's behalf.

 Other Relatives

-If the life insurance policyholder does not name their spouse or children as a beneficiary, or if they don't have these relatives, they may decide to choose other relatives.
-This could be someone with ambitious financial goals or other people they want to take care of financially.
+If the life insurance policyholder does not name their spouse or children as beneficiaries, or if the policyholder does not have a spouse or children, they may choose other relatives they want to take care of financially as beneficiaries.

 Nonrelatives